Proof of quantum to classical transition for the center of mass of quantum many body systems: Macroscopic limit of a many-body system

-We need to properly rescale the masses $m_i$ of the particles in order to have that assumption~\ref{assumption1} is satisfied but the total mass $M = \sum_i m_i$ is finite also in the limit of $N \to +\infty$.
+as of consequence of~\ref{assumption1}. \end{proof} Finally, the mascroscopic limit needs to have a finite total mass M of the system.
+The idea from physics is that, when having macroscopic operators (i.e. involving an infinite number of particles) any information on microscopic properties (i.e. involving a finite number of particles) is lost.
+We need to properly rescale the masses $m_i$ of the particles in order to have the total mass $M = \sum_i m_i$ is finite also in the limit of $N \to +\infty$.
 The simplest way is then to rescale the masses of each particle,

 and having that